References

 ifK

-is an integer. - Weighted graph problems is only supported if
+is an integer. - Weighted constraint satisfaction problem is only supported if

 K